Seravo/docs/pages/_local-development/configuration.md

 > It is not recommended to change the configuration in `Vagrantfile`.
 The file should only be used to toggle the beta version of the Vagrant box.

-A `config.yml` file in the project directory is used to set up the local development environment.
+The `config.yml` file in the project directory is used to set up the local development environment.
 Seravo sites should come with one pre-configured.
 When you run the site for the first time with an [empty project template](https://github.com/seravo/wordpress), the default `config.yml` file is generated from the `config-sample.yml`.